 When you make your will, you can also consider preparing your powers of attorney.

 An enduring power of attorney allows you to appoint another person to make decisions for you when you are unable to make decisions yourself.
 It allocates the responsibility to another trusted person, chosen by you, to make decisions on your behalf.
 This might mean managing your financial affairs, or making certain personal decisions for you.

 You can prepare an enduring power of attorney when you prepare your will.

-Options for writing
+Options for writing a will